sveri/closp-crud/README.md

 A Leiningen plugin to provide CRUD functionality for clojure web projects.
 Optimized for the usage within <https://github.com/sveri/closp>.

+## Rationale

+I find it tedious to create a lot of stuff manually like most developers do.
+And some day while playing around with clojure web stuff it occured to me that I need some kind of CRUD functionality again and again.

+That's why I started **closp-crud**.
+It's the first release and does not contain much functionality.
+However, it should be enough to get going with a very basic UI.

+### Disclaimer

+I only did some basic tests.
+Given the fact that there are many million differnt ways this library can be used, please be aware that there will be bugs and missing functionality.
+I am happy about either, bug reports or pull requests.
+Also suggestions of any kind are welcome.

 ## Usage

 There are two ways to use **closp-crud**.
 First, you can use it standalone or second